nurrizkyimani/soundhealth-data/README.md

 3. Every new PR must follow the Code Review process to make sure the standard of code and avoid any bug.

 # Requirement
-1. node.js
-2. npm
-3. firebase

 # Environment
-There are `environment` need to consider :
-- We strive for `production` and `development` key to divide the work into dev and production.
-In progress.

 # Current Note